Skip to main content

 ## Edge Cases

-- **Large models** (>10M rows): Sample for profiling, note in description
+- **Large datasets** (>10M rows): Sample for profiling, note in description

 - **Views**: Document as usual, note materialization type

-- **Ephemeral models**: Document but note they don't persist
+- **Ephemeral components**: Document but note they don't persist

 - **Build failures**: Skip gracefully, report in comment

-- **Empty results**: Note if model returns no data currently
+- **Empty results**: Note if dataset returns no data currently

 ---